-Students are allowed to miss no more than 2 seminars and are expected to come prepared and bring their own materials.
+Seminars are obligatory for all students.
+Students are expected to attend each class (in any form) prepared - it means, they read the text assigned for the respective week with comprehension.
+During the contact form of teaching, students are allowed to miss no more than 2 seminars and are expected to come prepared and bring their own materials.
 If a student does not come/come prepared/bring their own materials, they are marked absent.
 Should a student be marked absent more than 2 times, they automatically receive a failing mark.
+If the form of seminars is changed from the contact to the online form, the tutor of the course will open a meeting in MS Teams and the seminar will be conducted online without any change of the program.